-Photo: Albabos (CC BY-SA 3.0)Stockholm’s palaces and castles embody centuries of monarchy, ceremony, and architectural ambition.
-From the Baroque grandeur of Drottningholm Palace — a UNESCO World Heritage site and royal residence — to the imposing Royal Palace in Gamla Stan, these landmarks reflect Sweden’s evolution from medieval kingdom to modern constitutional monarchy.
+Photo: Holger.Ellgaard (CC BY-SA 4.0)Stockholm’s palaces and castles embody centuries of monarchy, ceremony, and architectural ambition.
+From the medieval fortress of Tre Kronor Castle, which once stood where the Royal Palace rises today, to the Baroque grandeur of Drottningholm Palace — a UNESCO World Heritage site and royal residence — these landmarks reflect Sweden’s evolution from medieval kingdom to modern constitutional monarchy.

 Beyond their façades lie state apartments, ceremonial halls, preserved royal theatres, and collections that illuminate court life across centuries.